TonyTang1997/hku-crypto-algo-trading-research/tutorials/Module 0 - Introduction/README.md

   - e.g. Ethereum ERC-20 tokens: Uniswap, ChainLink, Polygon are based on the Ethereum blockchain.
   - Given how easy it is to create cryptocurrency tokens, a lot of them are created to scam people (e.g. pump-and-dump schemes).
 Therefore, it is important to learn how to spot scam tokens when you see one.

-### 0.1.3 💰Explaining Cryptocurrency Price And Value💰
+### 0.1.3 Explaining Cryptocurrency Price And Value

 What makes cryptocurrencies valuable?
 For the case of Bitcoin (BTC), some says it has an economic profile to gold.
 It has a maximum supply and only a small amount of BTC is created each day, and that amount is cut in half every 4 years.
 It is akin to other 'store of value' commodities because they cam retain value over long time frames due to their relative scarcity.